Venckus/url-shortener-app/readme.md

 - id
 - uuid
 - user_id
+- title
 - long_url
 - short_url
-- expires_at
+- expires_at (nullable)
 - timestamps
 - deleted_at (soft delete)

 # What is not implemented
 * analytics could be added as feature: it could be on additional field to count redirects.
-Or new db analytics table with count of redirects,
+Or new db analytics table with count of redirects, ...
+* Code structure is used as "Laravel default' by placing classes into default Laravel folders.

 # TODO
-* migrations of url table
 * routes
 * validations
 * controller